-The spread of COVID-19 and resulting tight government controls and containment measures implemented around the world have caused severe disruption to global supply chains and economic activity, and the market has entered a period of significantly increased volatility.
-The spread of COVID-19 is continuing to have an adverse impact on the global economy, the severity and duration of which is difficult to predict, and has adversely affected the Issuer's business, operations and financial performance.
-The COVID-19 pandemic has significantly impacted, and is likely to continue to adversely affect the Issuer's mark-tomarket losses, trading revenues, net interest income and potential goodwill assessments and may also adversely affect the Issuer's ability to successfully realise its strategic objectives and goals.
-Should current economic conditions persist or deteriorate, the macroeconomic environment could have a continued adverse effect on these outlined and other aspects of the Issuer's business, operations and financial performance, including decreased client activity or demand for the Issuer's products, disruptions to the Issuer's workforce or operating systems, possible constraints on capital and liquidity or a possible downgrade to the Issuer's credit ratings.
-Additionally, legislative and regulatory changes in response to the COVID-19 pandemic, such as consumer and corporate relief measures, could further affect the Issuer's business.
-As such measures are often rapidly introduced and varying in their nature, the Issuer is also exposed to heightened risks as the Issuer may be required to implement large-scale changes quickly.
-Furthermore, once such measures expire, are withdrawn or are no longer supported by governments, economic growth may be negatively impacted, which in turn may adversely affect the Issuer's business, operations and financial performance.
+The spread of COVID-19 and resulting government controls and containment measures implemented around the world have caused severe disruption to global supply chains, labour markets and economic activity, which have contributed to rising inflationary pressure and spiked in market volatility.

+The spread of COVID-19 is continuing to have an adverse impact on the global economy, the severity and duration of which is difficult to predict, and has adversely affected the Group's, including the Issuer's, business operations and financial performance.
+Modelling for current expected credit losses has been made more difficult by the effects of COVID-19 in market volatility and macroeconomic factors, and has required ongoing monitoring and more frequent testing across the Group, particularly for credit models.
+There can be no assurance that, even after adjustments are made to model outputs, the Group will not recognise unexpected losses arising from the model uncertainty that has resulted from the COVID-19 pandemic.
+The COVID-19 pandemic has significant impacted, and may continue to adversely affect, the Group's credit loss estimates, mark-to-market losses, trading revenues, net interest income and potential goodwill assessment, and may also adversely affect the Group's ability to successfully realise its strategic objectives and goals, including those related to the Group strategy announced on 4 November 2021.
+Should current economic conditions persist or deteriorate, the macroeconomic environment could have a continued adverse effect on these outlined and other aspects of the Group's business, operations and financial performance, including decreased client activity or demand for the Group's products, disruptions to its workforce or operating systems, possible constraints on capital and liquidity or a possible downgrade of its credit ratings.

+Additionally, legislative and regulatory changes in response to the COVID-19 pandemic, such as consumer and corporate relief measures, could further affects the Group's business.
+As such measures are often rapidly introduced and varying in their nature, the Group is also exposed to heightened risks as it may be required to implement large scale changes quickly.
+Furthermore, increases in inflation and expectations that annual inflation may remain high for a long period of time has forced major central banks to accelerate the withdrawal of emergency monetary policies and liquidity support measures put in place during the earlier stages of the COVID-19 pandemic.
+As some of these measures expire, are withdrawn or are no longer supported by governments, economic growth may be negatively impacted, which may in turn adversely affect the Group's business, operations and financial performance.